New Error and Critical logs anomaly

 Coralogix’s new error and critical logs anomaly use Coralogix’s ability to separate different logs into their original templates to alert our users in case a new Error / Critical log occurred in their system.

-After 2 weeks of learning all the system’s logs and flows, Coralogix starts to send a daily digest with all the new Error and Critical logs that occurred in the system for the first time in the past 2 weeks.
+After 5 days of learning all the system’s logs and flows, Coralogix starts to send a daily digest with all the new Error and Critical logs that occurred in the system for the first time in the past 2 weeks and a list of the top 10 errors for the past day.

 The most common use case for this feature is for our customers to verify a new deployment did not cause any new Errors/Exceptions/Critical logs without investing a single minute.
 All they have to do is simply wait for the daily digest email the day after the upgrade and understand the deployment status.